Step-by-Step ETC Guide for NIRCam Deep Field Imaging with MIRI Imaging Parallels

 Discussion of the results

 For the z = 8 galaxy, S/N > 4 at all NIRCam wavelengths, and S/N = 2 in the MIRI image.
 MIRI is therefore better suited to detect slightly lower redshift galaxies in this deep field.
 The S/N is better than about 9 for 1.5 μm < λ < 4 μm, ensuring that galaxies at z = 8 will be detected.
-The z = 1.5 galaxy is well detected at all wavelengths except F090W and F115W, owing to a sharp downturn in the spectral energy distribution at λ < 1 μm for the adopted galaxy template (NGC 4552).
+The z = 1.5 galaxy is well detected at all wavelengths except F090W, owing to a sharp downturn in the spectral energy distribution at λ < 1 μm for the adopted galaxy template (NGC 4552).

 To check how well these observations will detect a fainter galaxy at higher redshift, the z = 8 galaxy can be changed to have a redshift of 10 and normalized flux of 5 nJy.
 In that case, the galaxy is still detected with S/N > 3 in all filters except F090W and F770W.